Vague plans produce vague code.

 Developers who keep getting rework from AI agents.
 You give Cursor a task description and get back code that mostly works but missed something.
 The problem is the spec, not the agent.
 Tekk fixes the spec.

 PMs who need structured specs.
 Describing what a feature needs to do is one skill.
 Translating that into something an agent can execute is another.
-Tekk handles the translation, codebase context included.
+Ai project planning is where that translation happens — and Tekk handles it with codebase context included.

 Solo founders who need architect-level plans without an architect.
 You are building across backend, frontend, and infrastructure at the same time, no senior engineer on the team.
 Tekk reads your code, asks the right questions, and produces a plan a senior engineer would recognize as thorough.